dhocker/athomeled/README.md

     define value1 42.0
     eval value1 42.0

+Note that colors defined via the color statement and web colors can be used in an eval statement.

 ### Import
 The import statement includes another file into the script file.
 This works like a C/C++ include or a Python import statement.
 The content of the imported file is inserted into the script in line.
 There is no duplicate import